ben-ng/conflux/README.md

 Calls `callback` whenever an action is committed.
 Returns the `unsubscribe` function for `callback.

-### Getting State
+### Getting Committed and Provisional State

 ```txt
 c.getState()
 c.getProvisionalState()
 ```

+Unlike `Redux`, `Conflux` has two types of state: *committed* state, and *provisional* state.

-`getState` gets you the *committed* state of the node.
-All nodes are guaranteed to enter this state at some point, but it does not contain the effects uncommitted actions.
+`getState()` gets you the *committed* state of the node.
+All nodes are guaranteed to enter this state at some point, but it does not contain the effects of uncommitted Actions.

-`getProvisionalState` gets you the state of the nodes *if all uncommitted actions are committed*.
-Since the leader might fail before these actions are committed, *it is possible that no nodes ever actually enter this state*.
+`getProvisionalState()` gets you the state of the node *if all currently uncommitted actions are committed*.
+Since the leader might fail before these Actions are committed, *it is possible that no nodes ever actually enter this state*.

-You should use the provisional state in your Methods to determine the validity of an action.
+You should use the provisional state in your Methods to determine the validity of an Action.
 The committed state should be used just about everywhere else, like in your `subscribe()` callback.

 ### Deconstructing an instance